MylesThomas/mylescgthomaspy/instructions.md

 twine upload --repository testpypi dist/*
 ```

-Note: If it asks for your API Token, when you paste it in, the terminal will not show it on your screen (for security reasons I'd assume).
-Just paste and press enter.
+Note: If it asks for your API Token, when you paste it in via Ctrl-V, the terminal will not show it on your screen (for security reasons I'd assume).
+Just use Edit -> Paste and press enter.

 You can now view your package on test.pypi.org: https://test.pypi.org/project/mylescgthomaspy/0.0.1/